Melanoma.

 New drugs for advanced melanoma

-Melanoma that was previously thought untreatable may now be treatable with drugs that targe the immune system.
+Melanoma that was previously thought untreatable may now be treatable with drugs that target the immune system.
 A variety of immunotherapy is now available, targeting a specific aspect of the immune system – Interleukin 2, Interferon-alpha, and checkpoint inhibitors.

 Immunotherapy is a major advance on traditional chemotherapy for metastatic melanoma.